L3MON4D3/LuaSnip/DOC.md

 ```

 The InsertNodes are jumped over in order from `1 to n`.
-0-th node is special as it's always the last one.
+The 0-th node is special as it's always the last one.
 So the order of InsertNode jump is as follows:
-- After expansion, we will be at InsertNode 1.
+1. After expansion, we will be at InsertNode 1.
-- After jumping forward, we will be at InsertNode 2.
+2. After jumping forward, we will be at InsertNode 2.
-- After jumping forward again, we will be at InsertNode 0.
+3. After jumping forward again, we will be at InsertNode 0.

 If no 0-th InsertNode is found in a snippet, one is automatically inserted
 after all other nodes.